-Once we are able to repeat a bug and the development work is completed, a bug fix will be included in the next released version of Percona Server, and you will need to upgrade after the release to receive the fix.
+For Percona software, once we are able to repeat a bug and the development work is completed, a bug fix will be included in the next released version of the software and you will need to upgrade after the release to receive the fix.

 Customers who have hot fixes as part of their offering are entitled to a custom build of the current version of Percona software with the fix applied as soon as development has completed the fix.
 This gives you access to critical bugs as soon as possible.
 Note, you will not need to upgrade server versions to receive the fix.

 We are unable to guarantee that bug fixes will be incorporated into other flavors of the software, but bug fixes will always be available for Oracle® and MongoDB to adopt freely if they so choose.

 Fixes created by Percona that are applied to non-Percona software (ex: MariaDB Server, or MySQL Community instead of Percona Server for MySQL, etc.) are hot fixes by default, as we do not issue regular maintenance releases of that software.